-When it comes to money, there are generally three types of Narcissistic tendencies:
+When it comes to money, there are generally four types of Narcissistic tendencies:

-1) The Moocher – If this particular Narcissist manages to stick it out long enough to get a college degree, it eventually becomes useless because this Narcissist destroys all opportunities in their field due to a sketchy job history and their propensity to leave at the drop of a hat.
 They struggle with staying employed because they cannot tolerate authority figures, seeing any sort of constructive criticism or feedback as a personal attack.
-They are the ones that often find a way to go out on disability and/or take advantage of government assistance, along with deceiving various family members and partners.
+They are the ones who often find a way to go on disability and/or take advantage of government assistance, along with deceiving various family members and partners.

-They keep a running ledger in their mind for any (and I mean ANY) amount of money they spend on you.
-My friend Carrie, from Ladywithatruck, said her Ex once gave her an itemized invoice for things he felt she owed him, including forty-five cents he’d chipped in when she’d bought a slushy.
-Yes, they are that despicable.
+The Moocher keeps a running ledger in their mind for any (and I mean ANY) amount of money they spend on you.
+My colleague Carrie, from Ladywithatruck, said her Ex once gave her an itemized invoice for things he felt she owed him, including forty-five cents he’d chipped in when she’d bought a slushy.
+Yes, they are that petty.

-While they’ve never owned their own home or signed a lease for an apartment, they almost always have flashy cars and wear designer clothes.
-They want everyone to think they are wealthy, classy, and tasteful, but once someone falls for this type of Narcissist, they realize it’s all a cover-up.
+While they’ve never owned their own home or signed a lease for an apartment, they almost always have flashy cars and designer clothes.
+They want everyone to think they are wealthy and tasteful, but once someone falls for The Moocher, they realize it’s all a cover-up.

 By the time the relationship comes to an end, his partner feels unemployable because she’s worked for him for years, has no real resume, and she can’t obtain a recommendation.

-Whether you have your own successful career, or are a stay-at-home mom, you become frustrated with your partner and he becomes angry with you because his perspective is that you’re being ungrateful for all the wealth he’s provided for you and your children over the years.
-Sadly, he is unlikely to change and become that sensitive, caring, and supportive man you desire and thought you married.
+Whether you have your own successful career or are a stay-at-home mom, you become frustrated with your partner and he becomes angry with you because his perspective is that you’re being ungrateful for all the wealth he’s provided for you and your children over the years.
+Sadly, he is unlikely to change and become that sensitive, caring, and supportive man you thought you married.